yashp1811/PDF-to-Speech-Converter-with-Tkinter-GUI/README.md

 4. **Fullscreen Toggle:**
    - Press the F11 key to toggle fullscreen mode, enhancing the visibility of the content.

-**Contribution:**
+## Contribution:
    - Contributions are welcome!
-Whether you want to add new features, improve existing functionality, or address issues, your input is valued.
+Whether you want to add new features, improve existing functionality or address issues your input is valued.

-**Feedback:**
+## Feedback:
    - Feel free to provide feedback, report issues, or suggest improvements.
 Your feedback helps enhance the functionality and usability of the application.

 Enhance your PDF reading experience with this PDF to Speech Converter.
 Experience the convenience of listening to your documents with just a few clicks!